HardlyCodeMan/audit-disco/Ethernaut/24-PuzzleWallet.md

 To have all this happen, we need ```call``` which is part of the flow in ```execute()```, which has a balance check and requires us to be whitelisted.

 Another way to deposit to increase the balance is via ```multicall()```, however we can only deposit once in the ```multicall()``` flow, and we need to call deposit twice to pass the balance >= value.
 To bypass this limitation we can use ```multicall()``` to call ```multicall()``` giving us the two ```deposit()```s needed.

+✌(◕‿-)✌ Well done, You have completed this level!!!